mesutsemiz/YouTube/README.md

 # YouTube
-lessons which I learned from youtube
+lessons which I learned from youtube (just link address)